Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.4.1/readme.txt

 Don't be scared to donate, if this plugin makes your blogging life any better.

 Also, developers, please hop in and suggest improvements.
 You can submit pull requests at the [github repo](https://github.com/Benunc/better-click-to-tweet "plugin github repo") for this plugin, or go through the official svn repo here.
 I'm also actively seeking translators to bring the usefulness of this plugin to non-English speakers.
 Please message me in the forums.

-Huge thanks to Andrew Norcross @norcross for the help with making the plugin even better as of v4.0 with enhancements to the Visual Editor's button.
-But you can't blame him for any of the other code!

 Translators: